Abhijeet-Prasad/CC-SEP-WEB_DEVELOPMENT/TASK2-PDF_TO_WORD_CONVERTER/README.md

     https://www.pdftron.com/documentation/nodejs/info/modules/#structured-output-module
 -	Once the Structured Output Module is downloaded extract the contents and copy or move the content to the lib folder inside the server folder.
--	Now simply run the following command to start the application
+-	Now simply run the following command to start the application (inside of the server folder)
 ```
 npm run dev
 ```